Speed up

 ── So you were able to actually feel the customer attraction effect of inbound from the demand for large sizes as well.

-If we run out of stock halfway through the season, we won't be able to measure our potential or understand how far and what will sell.
-However, by holding inventory and selling throughout the season, we were able to see various things.
+If we run out of stock midway through the season, we lose the ability to measure our true potential in terms of what and how much can be sold.
+However, by maintaining inventory and selling throughout the season, various insights have emerged.
 I believe this is an extremely significant achievement.

 ──Advertising revenue is also increasing.
 2.98 billion yen is the highest figure ever.
 What kind of efforts have borne fruit to achieve this?

-Advertising revenue has grown to about 3 billion yen.
-I believe this is an area where we have steadily grown while establishing a sales system.
-Behind the scenes, we have also been diligently working on hospitality for our partners.
-When compared side by side with other clubs, I feel there are still many areas where we fall short, but we are striving to enhance each aspect and improve satisfaction.
+Advertising revenue has grown to approximately 3 billion yen.
+I believe this is an area where we have steadily grown while establishing a solid sales structure.
+Behind the scenes, we have also been thoroughly committed to providing “hospitality” to our partners.
+When compared side by side with other clubs, we still feel there are many areas lacking, but we are striving to enhance each aspect and improve satisfaction.

 As the first announcement of the 2025 season, we are pleased to announce that Keio Electric Railway has become our uniform partner, and we have signed a long-term contract with New Balance as our supplier.
 This is the result of the efforts made during the 2024 season leading into this season.
 Additionally, we have newly signed an official partner contract with Japan Airlines.
 We believe this will enable various initiatives moving forward.